WynterJones/js-seopreview/README.md

-# jQuery SEO Preview Plugin
+# jQuery SEO Live Preview

 The jQuery SEO Preview Plugin is a simple plugin that allows you to preview meta tag data in a styled Google, Facebook and other social link previews.
 You can bind the preview to inputs to get live preview while editing perfect for blog and CMS applications.